FixelAlgorithmsTeam/fixel/_posts/2019-12-26-fixel-contrastica-3-user-guide.md

 This version adds the following features:

  *	Edge Preserving Engine
 	The new engine is built on a *Local Edge Preserving Filter* which combines speed and quality.
-It assists in reducing the artifacts and halos which are common in sharpening.
+It assists in reducing the artifacts and halos which are common in contrast enhancement.
-	The new engine gives the user the ability to push farther the sharpening level for *Halos Free* stunning results.
+	The new engine gives the user the ability to push farther the local & global contrast intensification level with *Halos Free* stunning results.
  *	HTML Based UI
 	New UI for optimized and intuitive workflow build around *Adobe Photoshop*'s HTML Panel technology.
 	Unlike classic Plug In's [Fixel Contrastica 3][98] can be used as a side panel with the image always available for peaking, zooming and panning.